 Risk assessments are taken seriously and used to good effect to promote safety.
-Risk assessments are available for all aspects of the school's work, (such as premises and equipment, on-site activities, off-site activities, Covid arrangements etc. Where relevant, risk assessments are carried out for individual pupils, and supported by action plans identifying how potential risks would be managed.
-The school uses the Trust's electronic systems for recording risk assessments for trips where required.
+Risk assessments are available for all aspects of the school's work, such as premises and equipment, on-site activities, off-site activities, venues used, transport etc. Where relevant, risk assessments are carried out for individual pupils, and supported by action plans identifying how potential risks would be managed.
+School also use an electronic systems for risk assessments for trips and visits, called EVOLVE.